-Neither the Company's Articles of Association nor the Regulations of the Board of Directors specify a limited term of office or impose additional, stricter requirements for independent directors beyond what is required by law.
+Neither the By-laws nor the Regulations of the Board of Directors establish any limited mandate or additional stricter requirements for independent Directors beyond those required by law.
 (C.1.23)

-OPERATION AND WORKINGS OF THE BOARD (C.1.25 and C.1.26)
+> OPERATION AND WORKINGS OF THE BOARD (C.1.25 And C.1.26) 7

-15 Number of meetings of the Board Note: Additionally, the Board passed a resolution in July in writing and without holding a meeting.
-9 Number of meetings of the Remuneration Committee 2 Number of meetings of the Lead Independent Director held without the attendance of the executive directors 13 Number of meetings of the Risks Committee 13 Number of meetings of the Audit and Control Committee 22 Number of meetings of the Executive Committee 4 Number of meetings of the Innovation, Technology and Digital Transformation Committee 15 Number of meetings attended in person by at least 80% of directors 15 Number of meetings of the Appointments and Sustainability Committee 99.11% attendance in-person in terms of the total votes during the year 99.11% of votes cast at in situ meetings or with representations made with specific instructions out of all votes cast during the year 13 Number of meetings with in-person attendance, or proxies with specific instructions, of all the directors
+- $\rightarrow$ of the Board - Note: Additionally, the Board passed a resolution in July in writing and without holding a meeting.

+of the Lead Independent Director held $\rightarrow$ of the Risks Committee without the attendance of the of the Audit and Control Committee of the Innovation, Technology and Digital Transformation Committee of the Appointments and Sustainability Committee at in situ meetings or with representations made with specific instructions out of all votes cast during the year

+99.11% of votes cast

+→ of the Remuneration Committee

+→ of the Executive Committee

+attended in person by at least 80% of directors

+99.11% attendance

+$\rightarrow$ in-person in terms of the total votes during the year with in-person attendance, or proxies with specific instructions, of all the directors